andrenasturas/hausse/.github/ISSUE_TEMPLATE/02_Feature_request.md

 ---
-name: 🏗️ Core feature request
+name: Core feature request 🏗️
 about: Propose a new core feature to be implemented
 title: "Feature: "
-labels: "feature"
+labels: "enhancement"
 assignees: ""
 ---